nethacker/ai-image-generator/README.md

 `curl -X POST --data '{"prompt": "red porsche", "output_folder": "000/111"}' http://127.0.0.1:8080/generate_images`

+You should see 4 new images in the S3 bucket you set.

 ### EC2 Ubuntu instance setup steps
 (This example assumes you have a ubuntu user with /home/ubuntu)